ortexx/localizationjs/readme.md

     }
 };

-// add dictionary to manager for english(default) language localeManager.dictionary("en", dictonaryEN);
+// add dictionary for english(default) language
+locale.dictionary("en", dictonaryEN);

-// add dictionary to manager for russian(current) language localeManager.dictionary("ru", dictonaryRU);
+// add dictionary for russian(current) language
+locale.dictionary("ru", dictonaryRU);

-localeManager.translate("header.title"); // output "лучшие из лучших", because of current locale more important localeManager.translate("header.description"); // output "we can do everything", because of current locale has no such value for this key localeManager.translate("buttons.clickWith", [5, "9:27"]); // output "click 5 times, before 9:27 pm" localeManager.translate("header.skills.0"); // output "javascript" localeManager.translate("header.skills[1]"); // output "nodejs"
+locale.translate("header.title"); // output is "лучшие из лучших", because current locale is more important locale.translate("header.description"); // output is "we can do everything", because current locale has not a value for this key locale.translate("buttons.clickWith", [5, "9:27"]); // output is "click 5 times before 9:27 pm" locale.translate("buttons.clickOn", { hours: "9", minutes: "27"}); // output is "9:27 pm" locale.translate("header.skills.0"); // output is "javascript"
+locale.translate("header.skills[1]"); // output is "nodejs"

-localeManager.hasTranslation("header.skills.0") // get true
+locale.hasTranslation("header.skills.0") // get true
+locale.hasTranslation("header.nonExistent") // get false

-localeManager.date(new Date()); // output date in current locale format using "Intl" library localeManager.currency(1000.50, "USD"); // output currency in current locale format using "Intl" library localeManager.number(15.88); // output number in current locale format using "Intl" library
+locale.date(new Date()); // output date in current locale format using "Intl" library locale.currency(1000.50, "USD"); // output currency in current locale format using "Intl" library locale.number(15.88); // output number in current locale format using "Intl" library

 ```

 # Localization API
 ### .constructor(options)
-return instance of Localization.
+returns instance of Localization.
 Options:

 * defaultLocale, default is { language: "en", country: "US"}

-* paramReplaceSign, default is "%%" - sign to insert text in the dictionary of dynamic values
+* paramReplaceSign, default is "%%" - sign for array to replace text during a translation

-* translateParamsHandler - function-handler for translate function params.
-It allows you to change the final value of a parameter if it is required by any rules

-* translateValueHandler - function-handler for translate function value.
-It allows you to change the final value if it is required by any rules
+* paramObjectReplacePattern, default is { start: '{{', end: '}}' } - sign for object to replace text during a translation

+* translateParamsHandler [function] - will be called before every param replacement.

+* translateValueHandler [function] -  will be called before value replacement.

 ### .dictionary(locale, body, isMerge)
-if body is empty then return dictionary for specified locale, else create dictionary
+if a body is empty then it returns a dictionary for a given locale else it creates a dictionary
-if isMerge is true then body merged with old dictionary, if it exists else replace it
+if isMerge is true then a body will be merged with old dictionary

 ### .defaultLocale(locale)
-if locale is empty then return default locale else set it
+you can set default locale if  you will pass it or get if not

 ### .currentLocale(locale)
-if locale is empty then return current locale else set it
+you can set current locale if  you will pass it or get if not

 ### .translate(key, params, options)
-replace key to value using dictionaries
+gets translation of the key replacing all params

-### .has(locale, isStrict)
+### .has(locale, isStrict = false)
 checks locale is default or current
 if isStrict is true then it checks the complete coincidence of language and country else only language.
-Default is false

 ### .supports(locale)
-verifies the existence of the dictionary for the locale
+checks locale has dictionary

 ### .date(date, options)
-get date in current locale format using "Intl" library
+gets date in the current locale format using "Intl" library

 ### .number(num, options)
-get number in current locale format using "Intl" library
+gets number in the current locale format using "Intl" library

 ### .currency(num, currency, options)
-get currency in current locale format using "Intl" library
+gets currency in the current locale format using "Intl" library
 currency is string of ISO currency code, for example "USD"

 ### .hasTranslation(key)
-get true if dictionary has key translation
+gets true if dictionary has key translation

 ### .brute(fn, excludeDefault)
 it allows you to sort out all spellings locale